Headless CMS vs. static site generator: how to get the best of both worlds

 Headless CMS vs. static site generator: the basics

 Several elements go into defining the relationship between headless CMSs and static site generators.

-For the purpose of clarity, we need to define some of these, namely static and dynamic sites, traditional and headless CMSes, JAMstack and static site generators.
+For clarity, we need to define some of these, namely static and dynamic sites, traditional and headless CMSes, JAMstack, and static site generators.

 Each page of a static site is a separate file (typically HTML).
 When a web user lands on a static page, the browser retrieves the pre-built page from the web server exactly as it is stored.
 Static pages don’t change but stay constant or “static” for every visitor.